FullWrite Professional: Continued development

 In late 1993 Borland sold off the product to Akimbo Systems, a small company started by Roy Leban, one of FullWrite's original developers.
-Akimbo immediately patched it to work on System 7, the latest Macintosh operating system at the time, and they released it as 1.7.
+Akimbo immediately patched it to work on System 7, the latest Macintosh operating system at the time, and released the result as version 1.7.

 A greatly updated FullWrite 2.0 (dropping "Professional") followed early in 1995, adding a number of new features including AppleScripting, importers/exporters based on Claris's XTND, a built-in table editor, an extensive and powerful plug-in architecture (including a pig Latin plug-in), and support for the "EGO Protocol" which used AppleEvents to allow in-place editing of graphics.
-The most important "upgrade" was a major effort concentrating on performance and memory footprint, which was reduced by about 500 kb, allowing it to run somewhat smoothly in only 700 kb.
+The most important change was a major effort concentrating on performance and memory footprint, which was reduced by about 500 kb, allowing it to run somewhat smoothly in only 700 kb.
 Reviews were very positive; now the main concerns were the odd menu layout that made some commands difficult to find, and the lack of a cascading style system.

 The new version was fairly well received, but by this time, Microsoft Word's stranglehold on the Mac market was complete.
 Akimbo re-used the layout engine to produce a new HTML-editing tool known as Globetrotter Web Publisher, designed to allow people who did not know HTML to publish complete web sites, but it gained only a scant following.
 After several years of small sales, Akimbo decided to release FullWrite 2.0.6 as freeware in 1998 when the company shut down.
 Globetrotter was not similarly released because of its use of the GIF patent, for which Unisys insisted royalties be paid, even on free copies.

+Reception

+InfoWorld was highly impressed in their July 1988 review, saying that while it was "one of the longest anticipated software producing in computer history" that it was nevertheless "proves to be worth the wait."
+Lauding many of the powerful features, the documentation and overall ease of use, their only significant concerns were size and speed, noting that on a 1 MB machine "it performed significantly slower overall than the other packages" and rated the speed as "poor".
+They gave it an overall rating of 7.1, or "very good".

+Diana Gabaldon wrote in BYTE in February 1989 that FullWrite was, like Full Impact, "a memory hog".

+Writing about the 2.01 release in April 1995, Robert Echardt of MacWorld called the original 1.0 release was a "...slow and unwieldy memory hog but had a panoply of features that were the envy of every other high-end word processor."
+He contrasted that with the new versions from Akimbo as "the leanest of all high-end word processors... faster and more responsive than earlier versions."